arieselinger/solvepuzzle/README.md

 ## 3. Output

-The result of the algorithm could be saves in the `data/ouput` folder
+The result of the algorithm could be saved in the `data/ouput` folder

 ## 4. Dependencies